sunilit/sunilit.github.io/README.md

 ### ADConv-Net: Advanced Deep Convolution Neural Network for COVID-19 Diagnostics Using Chest X-Ray and CT Images
 [Publication](https://link.springer.com/article/10.1007/s42979-025-03923-4)

-Developed objective strategy for discovering X-ray and CT based image on ADConv-Net Framework using DL **Python**.
+Developed objective strategy for discovering X-ray and CT based image on ADConv-Net Framework using DL.
 This data-driven approach led to better classification of the underlying image by identifying COVID-19, Normal, Bacterial Pneumonia and Viral Pnuemonia.
 The proposed method provides a fully automated and flexible approach to capturing key diseases and possibly discovering new indices of lung activity.

 ![Abstract Overview](/assets/img/Proposed.png)